Ditto (song): Development

 Director Shin Woo-seok, CEO of South Korean video production company Dolphiners Films, was approached by Min to direct a music video about the relationship between idols and fans.
 She offered him full creative control, although she suggested Shin include a scene with "a deer standing alone in a snowy field".
 At the time, Shin wasn't interested in working in the idol industry, but found the offer intriguing and wanted to try something new.
 Shin said he "wanted to talk about the fact that the relationship between an idol and a fan ultimately comes to an end, the meaning of the process, and the existence of each other", but he was unsure of how the video would be received.
 The concept was approved by the label and Min introduced NewJeans to Shin, who described them as "pure and fun as kids their age".

 Shin wanted to use an innovative scene composition compared to the "standardized framework" he had observed in most K-pop music videos.
 He introduced a sixth unnamed character, intended to symbolize NewJeans' fans, to provide a different point of view and to showcase the choreography in a way that fit into the story.
 Initially indicated as "A" in the script, Shin named the character Ban Hee-soo after the announcement of NewJeans' fandom name, Bunnies.
 The deer, instead, was meant to symbolize an ideal friend.
-Shin said he was influenced by a Greek myth of the goddess Circe found in Homer's Odyssey, where she transforms men into swines.
+Shin said he was influenced by a Greek myth of the goddess Circe found in Homer's Odyssey, where she transforms men into swine.
 Shin had initially planned to make only one music video, but decided to split it after the song was shortened.
 He explained that each part reflects one of two themes: hope and despair.

 The music video was mainly shot in three locations around Jung District, Daegu: Gyeseong Middle School, Cheongna Hill, and Dongsan Medical Center.
 Shin wanted to faithfully portray a Korean hagwon.
 While thinking back to his school days, he decided to shoot part of the video with a camcorder.
-Shin thought it could be a realistic and effective medium to convey Hee-soo close relationship with NewJeans, as she is shown filming her friends dancing with the camcorder.
-Since he didn't have times to realize CGI, Shin brought to set a real deer.
+Shin thought it could be a realistic and effective medium to convey Hee-soo's close relationship with NewJeans, as she is shown filming her friends dancing with the camcorder.
+Since he didn't have time to realize CGI, Shin brought to set a real deer.
 Choi Hyun-wook and Park Ji-hu made cameo appearances.